grdocker/unityci-editor/README.md

-# template
+# unityci-editor

-This repository contains basic files needed to setup new image repository with tests and auto uploads
+Image contains unity editor with libsaxonb-java to convert test results into junit format